 Bedfont Scientific Ltd. is exhibiting its wide range of medical devices at Arab Health 2019, including its new and improved NObreath® FeNO monitor

-Breath analysis medical device manufacturer, Bedfont, will be returning to Arab Health 2019 – the largest healthcare exhibition in the Gulf Cooperation Council.
+Breath analysis medical device manufacturer, Bedfont, will return to Arab Health 2019 – the largest healthcare exhibition in the Gulf Cooperation Council.
 They will be exhibiting their wide range of breath analysis medical devices, including the new and improved NObreath® FeNO monitor.

-Alongside a fresh and aesthetically pleasing design with a full-colour touchscreen, new features of the 2nd generation NObreath® also include the ability to save patient profiles on the device, Bluetooth connectivity, and SteriTouch® technology for optimum infection control.
-Furthermore, the NObreath® comes with free patient management software allowing the equipment to synchronise with a PC, enabling reports to be generated, data to be backed up, and much more.
+The 2nd generation NObreath® has a fresh and aesthetically pleasing design with a full-colour touchscreen.
+New features also include the ability to save patient profiles, Bluetooth connectivity, and SteriTouch® technology for optimum infection control.
+Furthermore, the NObreath® comes with free patient management software allowing the equipment to synchronise with a PC.
+This enables reports to be generated, data to be backed up, and much more.

 Established in 1976, their other monitors include the Smokerlyzer®, used for smoking cessation, and the ToxCO®, used by emergency services, to screen for CO poisoning.
 The Gastrolyzer® range aids in the detection of gastrointestinal disorders and food intolerances.